top of page

 The Problem with the “Middleman” Model

-When a General Contractor lacks a background in the trades, it creates two significant issues for the homeowner:
+When a General Contractor lacks experience in the trades, it creates two significant issues for the homeowner:

-1. Redundant Costs: A cost-plus GC who doesn't know how to build must hire a company like ours to do the actual work.
-They then add their markup to our price.
-You end up paying significantly more for the exact same result.
+Redundant Costs: A cost-plus General Contractor without building expertise needs to hire a company like ours to carry out the actual work and then adds their markup to our price.
+This means you end up paying much more for the same result.

 The Illusion of the Estimate